Frequently Asked Questions (Help)

 Prevention is better than cure: try do not extend the rod too forcibly, try to keep your rod off the ground at all times to avoid dirt getting into the joints.
 Wipe it clean with a cloth before taking it down so you don't jam dirt into the joint.
 If you've been using it in saltwater give it a quick rinse with freshwater as soon after use as you can.
 Its a good idea to put a protectant like WD-40, Tackle Guard or a silicon lube on the joints.

-There are several techniques to unstick the sucker.
+several techniques to unstick the sucker.

 A. When the joints are fixed too tightly, hold the anti-sliding place near joints, screw and press them in reverse direction to loosen the joints.
 Pay attention not to press too forcibly, which may hurt your hands.